NJAIS is pleased to offer a wide range of services and resources to our members.

 - An accreditation program recognized internationally by the NAIS Commission on Accreditation.

 With a tradition of excellence in the area of professional development, NJAIS continually strives to offer innovative learning events on a full range of topics using a variety of formats.

 - A Biennial Conference featuring leading international experts in education and related fields

 - An annual Trustee Enrichment Day for members of the Board of Trustees at schools, along with other administrators.
-(The next one will be on 8 November 2015, 8:00 a.m. to 1:30 p.m., at Rutgers Preparatory School in Somerset, NJ)
+(The next one will be on 12 November 2017, 8:00 a.m. to 1:30 p.m., at The Lawrenceville School.)

 - Leadership Institute that helps train teachers and administrators for further leadership roles in independent schools.

 - Day-long workshops, each with a focus on current trends and research in varied educational topics

 - Round tables that provide for an extended conversation around specific topics

 - A formal leadership role for teachers through service as the school’s NJAIS representative to the Professional Development Committee